 Yes, as long as you have at least 30 semester/45 quarter units from a CCC, and your last term before transfer is at a CCC.
 Courses taken at non-CCC institutions are not guaranteed to be UC transferable, please refer to the Guide to Course Transferability PDF for more details.

 Yes, the TAG is really a guarantee so long as all requirements are met.
-You must submit a TAG application to UCSB in September and a UC application to UCSB in November.
+You must submit a TAG application to UCSB in September and a UC application to UCSB in October or November.
 Your TAG/admission decision will be released in mid to late April.